Dick Anthony (musician): Composing, producing, arranging and conducting

 Anthony was arranger, accompanist and orchestral conductor for other musicians and for several albums with "The Melody Four" quartet.
 He organized, arranged and conducted about a dozen albums with "16 Singing Men" for Word Records and Zondervan Records.
 In all, in recording studios in Chicago, Hollywood and London, he produced more than 100 Christian music albums.
 Anthony published more than 30 collections of original compositions and arrangements for various vocal and instrumental groups, including four cantatas and a youth musical.

 Anthony received many offers to work with non-religious music, but was not interested as he preferred to work solely with religious music.
 He had no bias against secular music and often arranged and composed his religious music with an ear toward popular music as he saw it as a way to reach people.
 In 1965, he opened Anthony Publishing Company/Anthony Music in Long Beach, which published both religious music and books about it.

 Performing

 Anthony performed in concert, first with Bill Pearce, "The Melody Four" and "16 Singing Men", and, in later years, with his wife and family.
 He performed internationally with Lareau Lindquist and the mission organization "Barnabas International", including at Carnegie Hall and Chicago's Orchestra Hall.
 At Royal Albert Hall he was guest soloist and conductor of a 1000 voice choir.
 Anthony also performed regularly on a Sunday music program of BBC Radio.
 He has also performed in remote locations in South America and Africa.
-From 1985-95, he was artist-in-residence at Northwestern College in St. Paul Minnesota, performing daily radio programs on the college's 10 radio stations as well as lecturing and tutoring on musical composition, arranging and piano improvisation.
+From 1985 to 1995, he was artist-in-residence at Northwestern College in St. Paul Minnesota, performing daily radio programs on the college's 10 radio stations as well as lecturing and tutoring on musical composition, arranging and piano improvisation.
 During the summers of 1987-93 Anthony directed music sessions and conducted evening concerts for the Maranatha Bible and Missionary Conference in Muskegon, Michigan.